mo-g-19/CECS-427-Graphs/README.md

 	    - parent - the node's parent .
     - if --analyze is called:
 	    - num_components - the number of seperate components
-	    - has_cycle - true is the graph has a cycle false otherwise
+	    - has_cycle - 1 is the graph has a cycle 0 otherwise
 	    - density - the density of the graph
 	    - avg_shortest_path - the average shortest distance of the graph
 	    - componentID - the id of the component the node is a part of